Support Colorado’s Forests

 In the aftermath of destructive wildfires, reforestation of burned land helps protect water supplies, restores wildlife habitat and reduces flooding and erosion.

-For more information and to download a donation form, view our Restoring Colorado’s Forests Fund flyer (200 KB PDF).
+For more information and to download a donation form, view our Restoring Colorado’s Forests fund flyer (1.5 MB PDF).

 Donations to the Tom Borden Tree Account will help fund trees that will be planted on the Colorado State University Main Campus and foothills campuses.
 Other special activities or proposals related to university vegetation management also will be considered.